vladadu/Computing-Arithmetic-Expressions-in-Polish-notation/README.txt

-The source code for my project that solves arithmetic expression in polish notation by building a expresion tree.
+The source code for my project that solves arithmetic expressions in polish notation by building a expresion tree.